seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 The key to unlocking these improvements is a single problematic weekday train, **the 9:10 ex Athlone to Westport**.

 In order to smooth out current timetable issues the algorithm delays the departure of the train by 30 minutes.
-Since this would cause the Dublin Galway connection to be missed the answer here would be to simply start the train in Heuston, departing 08:05 which, if memory serves, was the old departure time to Westport on weekedays.
+Since this would cause the Dublin Galway connection to be missed the answer here would be to simply start the train in Heuston, departing 08:05 which, if memory serves, was the old departure time to Westport on weekdays.

 With this tweak in place, the Ballina shuttle can provide a full integration to all trains, with fast connections to and from both Westport and Dublin as shown.